levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- fn: The function to partially apply.
+- `fn`: The function to partially apply.

-- ...args: The arguments to partially apply.
+- `...args`: The arguments to partially apply.

 **Returns:** A new function with some arguments of the original function applied.